edge-servers/immunity-radius/docs/source/user/settings.rst

 API endpoints (Authorize, Accounting and Postauth), i.e the value of this option should be the IP address of your freeradius instance.
-Example: If your freeradius instance is running on the same host machine as OpenWISP, the value should be ``127.0.0.1``.
+Example: If your freeradius instance is running on the same host machine as Immunity, the value should be ``127.0.0.1``.
 Similarly, if your freeradius instance is on a different host in the private network, the value should be the private IP of freeradius host like ``192.0.2.50``.
 If your freeradius is on a public network,